gpetho/preverb/Grashchenkov.md

 **Basis / Content.** As stated in (Vol'f 1978: 35), "Another element of the qualificative structure – the 'point of reference' (criterion or basis of qualification) can be explicitly indicated in the text, including by the very semantics of the adjective, but can also be implied based on the speaker's subjective understanding of the given situation (in actual evaluation) or of a 'normative,' 'averaged' state of affairs."
 Such a participant corresponds to the role of the basis of evaluation or content and is characteristic of adjectives of the CONTENT, EVALUATIVE, and BENEFACTIVE classes, as well as for part of the IDENTITY class adjectives and, sporadically, for some others.
 One way of expression is a noun phrase in the instrumental case:

-(464) (Internet)
+(464) (Internet)<br/>
-Po sravneniyu s drugimi yagodami chernika bedna vitaminami, ikh dazhe v 20 raz bol'she v yeyo list'yakh, chem v plodakh.
+Po sravneniyu s drugimi yagodami chernika bedna vitaminami, ikh dazhe v 20 raz bol'she v yeyo list'yakh, chem v plodakh.<br/>
 'Compared to other berries, blueberries are poor in vitamins; there are even 20 times more of them in their leaves than in the fruits.'

-Kniga, o kotoroy poydet rech', prezhde vsego interesna vzglyadom na sovremennuyu russkuyu provintsiyu.
+Kniga, o kotoroy poydet rech', prezhde vsego interesna vzglyadom na sovremennuyu russkuyu provintsiyu.<br/>
 'The book in question is, first and foremost, interesting for its view on contemporary Russian province.'

-Khek polezen bogatym naborom vitaminov, yoda…
+Khek polezen bogatym naborom vitaminov, yoda…<br/>
-'Hake is useful for its rich set of vitamins, iodine…' Izgolov'ye krovati i divan, skhozhiye svoimi plavnymi liniyami, sozdayut uyutnuyu rasslablyayushchuyu atmosferu.
+'Hake is useful for its rich set of vitamins, iodine…'

+Izgolov'ye krovati i divan, skhozhiye svoimi plavnymi liniyami, sozdayut uyutnuyu rasslablyayushchuyu atmosferu.<br/>
 'The headboard of the bed and the sofa, similar in their smooth lines, create a cozy, relaxing atmosphere.'

 Alternatively, the basis of evaluation can be expressed by a prepositional phrase with _po_ 'by' / _v_ 'in' and (optionally) a possessive reflexive:

-(465) (Internet)
+(465) (Internet)<br/>
-Chto by i kto by tam ni govoril, a Ronaldu genialen v svoyey igre!
+Chto by i kto by tam ni govoril, a Ronaldu genialen v svoyey igre!<br/>
 'Whatever and whoever might say, Ronaldo is brilliant in his game!'

-Vse kletki organizma tozhdestvenny po prirode.
+Vse kletki organizma tozhdestvenny po prirode.<br/>
 'All cells of the organism are identical by nature.'

-(466) … mnogoobraznyy po sostavu i unikal'nyy v svoyey sovokupnosti material po istorii otechestvennoy etnografii i antropologii…
+(466) … mnogoobraznyy po sostavu i unikal'nyy v svoyey sovokupnosti material po istorii otechestvennoy etnografii i antropologii…<br/>
 '…diverse in composition and unique in its entirety material on the history of domestic ethnography and anthropology…'

-(468) (From the works of A. and B. Strugatsky) Vse-taki chelovek po svoyey prirode neblagodaren i ravnodushen… 'After all, man is by his nature ungrateful and indifferent…' Vo vsyakom sluchaye, yesli eto i ne ad, to nechto sovershenno neotlichimoye po svoim proyavleniyam.
+(468) (From the works of A. and B. Strugatsky)<br/>
+Vse-taki chelovek po svoyey prirode neblagodaren i ravnodushen…<br/>
+'After all, man is by his nature ungrateful and indifferent…'

+Vo vsyakom sluchaye, yesli eto i ne ad, to nechto sovershenno neotlichimoye po svoim proyavleniyam.<br/>
 'In any case, if it is not hell, then it is something completely indistinguishable in its manifestations.'

-On izlozhil Brombergu v vysshey stepeni zagadochnuyu i chertovski soblaznitel'nuyu v svoyey zagadochnosti legendu… 'He presented Bromberg with a legend that was highly mysterious and devilishly tempting in its mysteriousness…'
+On izlozhil Brombergu v vysshey stepeni zagadochnuyu i chertovski soblaznitel'nuyu v svoyey zagadochnosti legendu…<br/>
+'He presented Bromberg with a legend that was highly mysterious and devilishly tempting in its mysteriousness…'

 **Complex Prepositions.** The semantic participant of adjectives is, as a rule, syntactically optional ("weak" in Apresyan's terminology) and does not have a fixed surface means of expression.
 In such cases, complex prepositions like _v otnoshenii kogo-libo_ 'in relation to someone' (or _v otnoshenii k komu-libo_), _po otnoshenii kogo-libo_ 'with regard to someone' (or _po otnoshenii k komu-libo_) are often used.
 In the examples below, they introduce a participant semantically close to an addressee:

-(467) (Internet)
+(467) (Internet)<br/>
-Zasolennost' zemel' vela k snizheniyu urozhayev i postepennoy zamene pshenitsy na boleye vynoslivyy v otnoshenii soli yachmen'.
+Zasolennost' zemel' vela k snizheniyu urozhayev i postepennoy zamene pshenitsy na boleye vynoslivyy v otnoshenii soli yachmen'.<br/>
 'Soil salinity led to reduced yields and the gradual replacement of wheat with barley, which is more resistant to salt.'

-(L. N. Andreyev, "T'ma")
+(L. N. Andreyev, "T'ma")<br/>
-«Merzost' kakaya!» -podumal pristav, khotya v otnoshenii chistoty byl chelovek netrebovatel'nyy… '"What an abomination!" - thought the precinct officer, although concerning cleanliness he was an undemanding man…'
+«Merzost' kakaya!» -podumal pristav, khotya v otnoshenii chistoty byl chelovek netrebovatel'nyy…<br/>
+'"What an abomination!" - thought the precinct officer, although concerning cleanliness he was an undemanding man…'

 It should be noted that the adjectives _vynoslivyy_ 'resistant' / _netrebovatel'nyy_ 'undemanding' have the ability to attach a participant in the dative case with the preposition _k_ 'to', to whom the property defined by them would extend:

-(469) (Internet)
+(469) (Internet)<br/>
-Iskusstvennyy material - produkt tekhnologichnyy i boleye vynoslivyy ko vsem prirodnym vozdeystviyam.
+Iskusstvennyy material - produkt tekhnologichnyy i boleye vynoslivyy ko vsem prirodnym vozdeystviyam.<br/>
 'Artificial material is a technological product and more resistant to all natural influences.'

-(471) … ikh i tak khorosho znayut novichki v Linux, kotorym vazhen netrebovatel'nyy k resursam distributiv.
+(471) … ikh i tak khorosho znayut novichki v Linux, kotorym vazhen netrebovatel'nyy k resursam distributiv.<br/>
 '…Linux newcomers already know them well, for whom a resource-undemanding distribution is important.'

 The complex preposition _v otnoshenii (k)_ can also be used with adjectives that do not have a valency for a prepositional phrase with _k_ and the dative (cf.: _*korrektnyy_ / _*spravedlivyy_ / _*bezzabotnyy_ / _*pravdivyy_ / _*ostorozhnyy k chemu-libo_ '*correct / *just / *carefree / *truthful / *cautious to something'):

-(470) (Internet)
+(470) (Internet)<br/>
-… nuzhno ne sbivat'sya i na voskhvaleniya, a takzhe byt' korrektnym v otnoshenii sopernikov.
+… nuzhno ne sbivat'sya i na voskhvaleniya, a takzhe byt' korrektnym v otnoshenii sopernikov.<br/>
 '…one should not fall into praises, but also be correct in relation to rivals.'

-(472) Yesli net, to shag bespretsedentnyy i spravedlivyy v otnoshenii SShA.
+(472) Yesli net, to shag bespretsedentnyy i spravedlivyy v otnoshenii SShA.<br/>
 'If not, then it is an unprecedented and fair step with regard to the USA.'

-Lyudi v nashey «nesistemnoy oppozitsii» ochen' bezzabotny v otnoshenii chuzhikh zhizney… 'People in our "non-systemic opposition" are very carefree with regard to other people's lives…'
+Lyudi v nashey «nesistemnoy oppozitsii» ochen' bezzabotny v otnoshenii chuzhikh zhizney…<br/>
+'People in our "non-systemic opposition" are very carefree with regard to other people's lives…'

-(Internet)
+(Internet)<br/>
-On ochen' pravdivyy v otnoshenii vsego etogo nepopravimogo puti… 'He is very truthful with regard to this whole irreparable path…'
+On ochen' pravdivyy v otnoshenii vsego etogo nepopravimogo puti…<br/>
+'He is very truthful with regard to this whole irreparable path…'

-(From the works of A. V. Chayanov)
+(From the works of A. V. Chayanov)<br/>
-Neskol'ko goryachikh golov… trebovali, chtoby maestro, stol' ostorozhnyy v otnoshenii svoyey slavy… 'Several hotheads… demanded that the maestro, so cautious concerning his fame…'
+Neskol'ko goryachikh golov… trebovali, chtoby maestro, stol' ostorozhnyy v otnoshenii svoyey slavy…<br/>
+'Several hotheads… demanded that the maestro, so cautious concerning his fame…'

 In such adjectives, a semantic participant with an addressee role is most likely absent, and the prepositions _v otnoshenii_ / _po otnosheniyu k_ 'in relation to / with regard to' introduce a circumstant with similar semantics.
 The optional participant of such adjectives, even if they lack (addressee) valency for the preposition _k_ with the dative, can nevertheless be expressed by a complex preposition containing _k_:

-(473) (From the works of L. N. Tolstoy)
+(473) (From the works of L. N. Tolstoy)<br/>
-Stepan Arkad'ich byl chelovek pravdivyy v otnoshenii k sebe samomu.
+Stepan Arkad'ich byl chelovek pravdivyy v otnoshenii k sebe samomu.<br/>
 'Stepan Arkadievich was a truthful man with regard to himself.'

-(474) (Internet)
+(474) (Internet)<br/>
-Malen'kiy, zabotlivyy i ostorozhnyy v otnoshenii k cheloveku, kotoryy yemu vazhen i nuzhen.
+Malen'kiy, zabotlivyy i ostorozhnyy v otnoshenii k cheloveku, kotoryy yemu vazhen i nuzhen.<br/>
 'Small, caring and cautious in relation to a person who is important and needed by him.'

 Let's also give a few examples with the preposition _po otnosheniyu k_:

-(475) (From the works of A. and B. Strugatsky) Dopolnitel'nym po otnosheniyu k etomu zakonu yavlyayetsya zakon nepreryvnogo vosproizvodstva razuma.
+(475) (From the works of A. and B. Strugatsky)<br/>
+Dopolnitel'nym po otnosheniyu k etomu zakonu yavlyayetsya zakon nepreryvnogo vosproizvodstva razuma.<br/>
 'Complementary to this law is the law of continuous reproduction of reason.'

--Izvini, konechno, no eto ne sovsem chestno po otnosheniyu k drugim.
+-Izvini, konechno, no eto ne sovsem chestno po otnosheniyu k drugim.<br/>
 '-Excuse me, of course, but that's not entirely fair to others.'

 (476) (A. I. Solzhenitsyn.
-"Bodalsya telenok s dubom") … moye pis'mo, takoye gruboye po otnosheniyu k svyashchennoy klassovoy bor'be… '…my letter, so rude with regard to the sacred class struggle…'
+"Bodalsya telenok s dubom")<br/>
+… moye pis'mo, takoye gruboye po otnosheniyu k svyashchennoy klassovoy bor'be…<br/>
+'…my letter, so rude with regard to the sacred class struggle…'

 Note that the complex preposition _po otnosheniyu k_ 'with regard to' is almost never found in the form _bez k_ 'without k', whereas _v otnoshenii_ 'in relation to' is used more often in modern Russian than _v otnoshenii k_.
 In Russian of previous eras, _v otnoshenii k_ was most likely more frequent:

 (477) (D. V. Grigorovich.
-"Pereselentsy")
+"Pereselentsy")<br/>
-Nado dumat', odnakozh, ne vse tak bezzabotny v otnoshenii k dobru svoyemu… 'One must think, however, not everyone is so carefree with regard to their property…'
+Nado dumat', odnakozh, ne vse tak bezzabotny v otnoshenii k dobru svoyemu…<br/>
+'One must think, however, not everyone is so carefree with regard to their property…'

 (478) (V. G. Belinskiy.
-"Razdeleniye poezii na rody i vidy") Epicheskaya poeziya yest' po preimushchestvu poeziya ob"yektivnaya, vneshnyaya, kak v otnoshenii k samoy sebe, tak i k poetu i yego chitatelyu.
+"Razdeleniye poezii na rody i vidy")<br/>
+Epicheskaya poeziya yest' po preimushchestvu poeziya ob"yektivnaya, vneshnyaya, kak v otnoshenii k samoy sebe, tak i k poetu i yego chitatelyu.<br/>
 'Epic poetry is preeminently objective, external poetry, both in relation to itself and to the poet and his reader.'

 Both prepositions are most likely undergoing a grammaticalization process related to phonological reduction.
 Possibly, this will be accompanied by a change in the government of some semantic classes of adjectives – the participants introduced by such prepositions will change from optional to obligatory.

 **Circumstants.** Another confirmation that adjectives can independently define situations, their participants, and the conditions of their occurrence is the ability of adjectives to be used with adverbs of time (479) and place (480) of action:

-(479) (Internet)
+(479) (Internet)<br/>
-Osobenno nepriyatny morshchiny, poyavivshiyesya mezhdu brovey, oni pridayut ikh obladatelyam postoyanno nedovol'nyy i nakhmurennyy vid.
+Osobenno nepriyatny morshchiny, poyavivshiyesya mezhdu brovey, oni pridayut ikh obladatelyam postoyanno nedovol'nyy i nakhmurennyy vid.<br/>
 'Especially unpleasant are wrinkles that appear between the eyebrows; they give their owners a constantly dissatisfied and frowning appearance.'

-V rezul'tate pozhara 1810 goda byli unichtozheny znachitel'naya chast' goroda i glavnyy v to vremya khram - tserkov' Il'i Proroka…
+V rezul'tate pozhara 1810 goda byli unichtozheny znachitel'naya chast' goroda i glavnyy v to vremya khram - tserkov' Il'i Proroka…<br/>
 'As a result of the 1810 fire, a significant part of the city and the main church at that time – the church of Elijah the Prophet – were destroyed…'

-… tikhiy gorodok, vse tak zhe, kak stoletiye nazad, lenivo-pyl'nyy v letniye dni, gryaznyy v osennuyu i vesennuyu rasputitsu… '…a quiet town, still, just like a century ago, lazily dusty in summer days, dirty in autumn and spring slush…'
+… tikhiy gorodok, vse tak zhe, kak stoletiye nazad, lenivo-pyl'nyy v letniye dni, gryaznyy v osennuyu i vesennuyu rasputitsu…<br/>
+'…a quiet town, still, just like a century ago, lazily dusty in summer days, dirty in autumn and spring slush…'

-(480) (Internet)
+(480) (Internet)<br/>
-Tem vremenem v severnuyu stolitsu dlya rassledovaniya neobychnogo ubiystva pribyvayet Yuriy Fedra, izvestnyy v svoyem gorode detektiv.
+Tem vremenem v severnuyu stolitsu dlya rassledovaniya neobychnogo ubiystva pribyvayet Yuriy Fedra, izvestnyy v svoyem gorode detektiv.<br/>
 'Meanwhile, Yuri Fedra, a detective known in his city, arrives in the northern capital to investigate an unusual murder.'

-Nazvana samaya populyarnaya sredi turistov strana.
+Nazvana samaya populyarnaya sredi turistov strana.<br/>
 'The most popular country among tourists has been named.'

-Vy ne budete stalkivat'sya s takoy problemoy, kak propechennyy snaruzhi, no syroy vnutri pirog.
+Vy ne budete stalkivat'sya s takoy problemoy, kak propechennyy snaruzhi, no syroy vnutri pirog.<br/>
 'You will not encounter such a problem as a pie baked on the outside but raw on the inside.'

 For adjectives denoting qualities, temporal correlation is generally less relevant than for verbs, see (Bulygina, Shmelev 1997: 49-58).
 Obviously, semantic classes also determine, to some extent, compatibility with circumstants.
 Thus, emotional states described by the CHARACTER TRAITS AND HUMAN STATES class (_postoyanno nedovol'nyy_ 'constantly dissatisfied') change over time; as a result, such adjectives often combine with adverbs of time.
 The same is characteristic of adjectives of the PHYSICAL PROPERTIES class (_gryaznyy v rasputitsu_ 'dirty in slush'), for which the place of manifestation of the property is also relevant (_syroy vnutri_ 'raw inside').
 For adjectives of the FAMILIARITY class, indicating the "space" in which knowledge about the object spreads is also characteristic, which is why they are regularly used with prepositional-case groups headed by prepositions _sredi_ 'among', _v_ 'in', etc. (_populyarnaya sredi turistov_ 'popular among tourists', _izvestnyy v svoyem gorode_ 'known in one's city').